 Project: Nittany & Bald Eagle Railroad – Various Cleanup Projects

 As you might expect, railroad yards are not the cleanest places around.
 However, the SEDA-COG Joint Rail Authority is intent on doing its best to cleanup environmental mistakes of past railroads.
 Over the years, before the JRA took ownership of the tracks in Bellefonte, careless handling of chemicals, oil and fuel resulted in the contamination of soil around the Bellefonte Engine House.
 The JRA has retained Converse Consultants to analyze the soil and groundwater adjacent to the engine house and further southeast towards Sunnyside Yard.
 The JRA will be applying for funds to cleanup these areas and to implement measures that will prevent degradation to the environment.

-For more information on how these programs can help your business, contact Mr. Jim Saylor, Manager, Transportation Planning and Public Safety Programs, SEDA Council of Governments.
+For more information on how these programs can help your business, contact Mr. Steve Herman, Manager, Transportation Planning and Public Safety Programs, SEDA Council of Governments.